rstacruz/sparkup/vim/README.txt

 Installation
 ------------

-   Copy the contents of vim/ftplugin/ to your ~/.vim/ftplugin directory.
+   1. Copy the contents of vim/ftplugin/ to your ~/.vim/ftplugin directory.

        (Assuming your current dir is sparkup/vim/)
        $ cp -R ftplugin ~/.vim/

+   2. Copy the sparkup.py file to your ~/.vim directory

+       (Assuming your current dir is sparkup/vim/)
+       $ cp ../sparkup.py ~/.vim/

 Configuration
 -------------